Support for Family Members of Academy Canada Students

 Is Academy Canada reputable?

 Academy Canada is amongst the most reputable, established career colleges in the country.
 It has trained more than 30,000 alumni since 1984 and earned numerous awards for its contributions to the NL education system.
-The school (facilities, programs and staff) is fully licensed by the Department of Advanced Education, Skills, and Labour, nationally accredited by the Career Colleges Accreditation Program (CCAP) and maintains an A+ rating with the Better Business Bureau.
+The school (facilities, programs and staff) is fully licensed by the Department of Education and maintains an A+ rating with the Better Business Bureau.
 It has created articulation agreement with schools across Canada and earned endorsements from a wide range of independent industry associations.
 Trades programs are accredited by the Provincial Apprenticeship and Certification Board (PACB).
 Formal third-party feedbacks show that 95% of our students are happy with their career choice and would recommend the college to a friend.
 We’ve done everything we can to build a reputation that our grads can be proud of!

 Are instructors qualified?

-All instructors are reviewed and approved by the Department of Advanced Education, Skills, and Skills (AESL).
+All instructors are reviewed and approved by the Department of Education (DOE).
 Government requires teachers to have at least 6 years of education and experience in their field but we set our standards much higher.
 We recruit professionals with considerable experience and the highest level of academic training available.
 We think you’ll be impressed by their credentials.

 How much is tuition?
 Other fees?